Plant A Monarch Waystation

 A monarch waystation is a place that has the key resources to preserve the monarch species, such as milkweed, nectar plants, shelter, and sustainable management practices.
 The plants do not all have to be in the same garden area.
 If your church has a flower garden, it may meet some of the requirements already!
 Together we can make a huge impact on the survival of the monarch Butterfly.
 See the link below to visit MonarchWatch.org and learn what to plant and how to certify your church grounds as a waystation.

-Find milkweed for your specific area of the country at the Monarch Watch Milkweed Market
+Apply for free milkweed at the Monarch Watch Milkweed Market

 If your organization qualifies as a school or non-profit, you can apply for a flat of free milkweed plugs.
 These plants are valued between $74-$93.50!
 Shipping is included as well as guidance on how to create a new habitat or enhance an existing garden.
 The Natural Resources Defense Council (NRDC) has provided funds for this project.
 Applications will be reviewed in the order that they are received.
 Plants will be delivered in the spring.